John Wolff's Web Museum

 retainer operation as before.
 Let the key rise very slowly, and check

-that the backstop drops over the third lantern wheel pin just as the
+that the backstop drops over the third lantern wheel bar just as the

 segment lever reaches the top of its stroke.
-If necessary, fine
+Adjust the eccentric

 adjustments are needed, it is likely that the pinion deep tooth

-alignment is incorrect, or the pinions and lantern wheels have been
+alignment is incorrect, or the pinions, lantern wheels, and backstops

-- Make a full keystroke (down and back) and check that the
+- Make a full keystroke (down and back).
+Release the accumulator

 - Partially depress the key so that the pinion ratchet only advances